Links: Tom Edelson's home page; Tom Edelson's Dreamwidth journal

 Investors might be interested in this software as potential "end users".
 Programmers (particularly Scheme programmers) might be interested in looking at it because of some of the techniques it uses, such as one that I call the "zombie application technique".

 To learn more about my Asset Allocation Report software, start with the introductory document about it.
 That will then give you the option of following an "information for [potential] end users" path, or one that is directed at programmers.
 I have tried to be even-handed: in particular, to describe reasons why an end user might not want to try this software (or at least, not until it is made easier to use), as well as the features which I think are likely to be attractive to investors.

 After looking over the relevant information about this report software, if you do find that you have some interest in it, it is important that you let me know.
-That's because not only have I not released it yet; (unlike the case with the Security Price Entry module) I have not committed myself to releasing it.
-Unless at least a few people do express an interest, it probably won't happen.
+That's because I probably won't go through the "release engineering" exercise (the additional work needed to make it publicly available) unless some people do express an interest in it.

 The above project descriptions have mentioned some circumstances in

-In the (possibly vain) hope of foiling spammers, I will give you my
+it.
+In the (possibly vain) hope of foiling spammers, I will

 edelsont", and the domain name

 well.com", and put one of those "at-sign"